neulab/nn4nlp-concepts/concepts.md

 **Implication**: Some tags are listed with "`XXX` (implies `YYY`)" which means you need to understand a particular concept `XXX` in order to understand concept `YYY`.
 If `YYY` exists in a paper, you do not need to annotate `XXX`.

-## Meta-tag

-This conceptual hierarchy is for tagging papers that are about neural network models for NLP.
-If a paper is not fundamentally about some application of neural networks to NLP, it should be tagged with the following tag and no other tags need to be applied.
+**Non-neural Papers**: This conceptual hierarchy is for tagging papers that are about neural network models for NLP.
+If a paper is not fundamentally about some application of neural networks to NLP, it should be tagged with `not-neural`, and no other tags need to be applied.

-* Not a Neural Network Paper: `non-neural`

 ## Optimization/Learning